A Practical Framework for Estimating the Repetition Likelihood of Fast Radio Bursts from Spectral Morphology: RESULTS AND DISCUSSION

 \subsection{$\gamma$-$r$ Framework for Repetition Probability Estimation}

 In this section, we construct an empirical probability map in the $\gamma$-$r$ space to estimate the likelihood of FRBs exhibiting repeating behavior.
 In Figure \ref{fig:figure4}, we draw dashed lines at the median values of $r$ and $\gamma$ for the entire FRBs, dividing the parameter space into four quadrants.
 This division approximately corresponds to the natural boundary between the density peaks of non-repeaters and repeaters shown in Figure \ref{fig:figure3}, reflecting that certain spectral morphologies are more likely to produce repeating FRBs.
-Each region represents a typical combination of spectral properties, and we further calculate the fraction of repeaters within each region as an approximate estimate of the repetition probability: 0.65 (I), 0.36 (II), 0.28 (III), and 0.05 (IV).
-This pronounced gradient demonstrates a clear dependence of FRB repeatability on the $\gamma$-$r$ parameter space.
-In particular, the stark contrast between the high-repetition Region I and the nearly non-repeating Region IV further quantifies the association between spectral morphology and repeat behavior.
-This result is consistent with the previous analysis based on density contours, reinforcing spectral morphology as a potential indicator for distinguishing repeaters.